Current trends and future directions in event-based control: Introduction

 The described potential of event-based control can be translated into various practical advantages: From reducing the amount of communication in Networked Control Systems (NCS) to its capability to save computational resources and energy in various setups \citep{astrom1999comparison,arzen1999simple,mazo2011decentralized}.
 Moreover, there are also processes like satellite control with an intrinsic event-based nature that are thus well suited for event-based control \citep{astrom1999comparison,ong2024hierarchical}.

 Due to its benefits, event-based control is a very active field and the number of publications in event-based control has increased almost exponentially in the recent years (documented, e.g., in numbers in the bibliometric analysis \citep{aranda2020event}).
-A great boost for the research on event-based control was provided by \cite{tabuada2007event}, where a systematic design for an ETC triggering rule for a broad system class is proposed.
+A great boost for the research on event-based control was provided by \cite{tabuada2007event}, where a systematic design of an ETC triggering rule for a broad system class is proposed.
 After this seminal paper, many further results for event-based control with different triggering rules and a variety of methods for theoretical analysis have been developed, of which we provide an overview in a separate section.
 Despite the great research efforts in the past decades, there are still unsolved fundamental questions that need to be answered in the future.
 At the same time, the rapidly increasing number of publications makes it necessary to bring structure into current research and to identify relevant research topics and differentiate them from topics that are already well-developed.
-Topics that need more research include to unify the theory for event-based control.
-Many different techniques to design and analyze triggering rules have been developed in the past years.
-However, it is desirable to develop a unifying and general theory for event-based control to facilitate the analysis and design of triggering rules and improve the understanding of underlying mechanisms in event-based control.
-There have already been attempts to find unifying frameworks.
-These have shown that they can not only simplify existing proofs and improve the understanding of underlying mechanisms, but also improve existing triggering rules and find new ones.
-However, existing frameworks are still of limited generality and thus there is a need for even more general frameworks.
-Moreover, there is a lack of analysis tools for the sampling behavior of event-based control, i.e., to analyze what sampling patterns occur for closed-loop systems with event-based control.
-Typically, it is even unclear what average inter-event times will occur for specific ETC triggering rules.
-In practice, this makes it difficult to quantify which resources are required for systems with event-based control and to make statements about the sampling efficiency of particular triggering rules.
-Also, comparing the performance of different event-based control approaches as well as the performance of event-based control to TTC is generally a difficult topic which is still a subject of current research.
-Note that sampling efficiency of event-based control and its performance evaluation go hand in hand since performance requirements are typically fixed when optimizing sampling efficiency.
-Hence, both topics are naturally intertwined and required to be developed further in order to understand, leverage, and demonstrate the advantages of event-based control, when for example compared to periodic control.
-Furthermore, the field of event-based control is mature enough to harness the acquired expertise in practical applications with an event-based nature, for example event-based vision \citep{gallego2022event}.

 The aim of this article is to present a focused perspective on relevant theoretical topics in event-based control in order to guide research efforts towards pressing open problems.
 We provide a brief introduction in event-based control and give an overview of the existing literature.
 Moreover, we summarize current research trends with a focus on theoretical results that aim for a better understanding of effects that occur in feedback loops with event-based control.
 Based on the summary, we identify important open questions and give an overview of promising directions for future research.